SwiftUIX/SwiftUIX/README.md

 - `UserInterfaceIdiom` - A SwiftUI port for `UIUserInterfaceIdiom`.
 - `UserInterfaceOrientation` - A SwiftUI port for `UserInterfaceOrientation`.

+### Scroll

+- `ScrollIndicatorStyle` -  A type that specifies the appearance and interaction of all scroll indicators within a view hierarchy
+  - `HiddenScrollViewIndicatorStyle` - A scroll indicator style that hides all scroll view indicators within a view hierarchy.

 ### Status Bar

 - `View/statusItem(id:image:`) - Adds a status bar item configured to present a popover when clicked